discretize/discretize-guides/fractals/cliffside/index.md

 Kill the Cultists but take the *Cultist Hammer* before finishing the last one to get a hammer charge.
 Take the portal to above (...or walk) and destroy the two *Ankle Seals* using hammer `Skill 4`.
 Both sigils have to get hit two times, do not finish mobs unless you need a charge.
-Use `/gg` afterwards and stay dead until the Mesmer reaches the Chest Seal.
+Use `/gg` afterwards and stay dead until the <Specialization name="mesmer"/> reaches the Chest Seal.
 </Column>

 <Column width="6" compact>